rappos/rappos/README.md

 - 🔭 My main project right now is [Fysikboken](https://github.com/fysikboken/fysikboken.github.io).
 An updated version of a physics website for a professor at KTH.

-- 🌱 I’m trying to be learn C++ and ReactJS
+- 🌱 I’m trying to be learn Rust and Haskell

 - ⚡ The JetBrains IDE's are my main thing, but VSCode is what I use for web development.